DiscordGuide/discordguide.github.io/content/basics.md

 **Ain't nobody gonna make me use the instruction manual for nothing, bertha!**
 Well if you are here, that is obviously not you!

-Here we are at the next guide, "User Settings", which will cover your...
+Here we are in the next guide, "User Settings", which will cover your...
 User Settings.
-These names are pretty self explanatory, aren't they?
+These names are pretty self-explanatory, aren't they?

 _Just zoom in on the images if needed_
-If you have questions or need more details, ask in the server!
+If you have questions or need more details, ask the server!

 #### **Your Account** #